 However, mincing does come into play with garlic, herbs, and other aromatics that need to be cut into tiny pieces so their flavor can be spread evenly throughout a dish.

 How to do it: The best way to improve your chopping skills is to practice!
-Make sure you have a sharp knife and a cutting board that doesn’t slip on the counter.
-If you really want to practice, try making a recipe that requires a lot of chopping, like this Farmers Market One Pan Ratatouille.
+Make sure you have a sharp knife (I LOVE my Shen Cutlery knife) and a cutting board that doesn’t slip on the counter (I use bamboo cutting boards).
+If you really want to practice, try making a recipe that requires a lot of chopping, like the Vegan Stew with Winter Vegetables or Farmers Market One Pan Ratatouille.

 Steaming is an age-old technique for preparing veggies.
 Sometimes it gets overlooked, but it really gets the job done!
 Plus, research shows that steaming some vegetables may preserve their nutrients more than other methods of cooking.